Townhall Meeting: Empathetic Exchange

 "Empathetic exchange“ will

-produce performative situations and various other artistic formats, for engaging and addressing the public as active participants.
+produce performative situations and various other artistic formats to engage and address the public as active participants.

 In addition projects developed by SPACEX partners will be presented in various media.
 The event will create an overlay of